ciscoheat/simplest-sitegen/README.md

   input: "src",
   output: "build",
   template: "src/template.html",
-  ignoreExtensions: [".sass", ".scss", ".less"],
+  ignoreExtensions: [".sass", ".scss"], // Won't be copied to the output dir
-  devServerOptions: '' // Extra Browsersync options
+  devServerOptions: '', // Extra Browsersync options
   templatePlugins: [], // Will be documented on popular request
   filesPlugin: [], // Will be documented on popular request }